 Bumpy mountain roads took us to the spectacular Bayanzag Flaming Cliffs, which are a Mongolian version of the Grand Canyon, but smaller.
-It’s a significant site where lots of dinosaur fossils and eggs were uncovered and which is also a stunning backdrop for bush camping.
+It’s a significant site that unearthed many dinosaur fossils and eggs, and it is also a stunning backdrop for bush camping.

 Day 9: Seeing Ongii Monastery and Driving to Arvaikhee

 Day 10: Stuck in Mongolia

 We began our journey to the third ger camp but got badly bogged around midday after the truck had to swerve slightly, of course, to miss a drunk driver who came in our path (sadly, a lot of people drink and drive here).
-It took over five hours to get out, with the help of a small local tractor, and during that time a few of us who remained to help with the truck (local jeeps rescued a few) lost our minds.
+It took over five hours to get out, with the help of a small local tractor, and during that time, a few of us who remained to help with the truck (local jeeps rescued a few) lost our minds.
 It was a hilarious few hours that would have made an excellent documentary, probably how a Lord of the Flies scenario starts.

-The roads were not hard and stable enough for the truck to continue, especially with all the hills.
+The roads were not rigid and stable enough for the truck to continue, especially with all the hills.
 After setting up tents and cooking dinner, two small vans came to the rescue to take us on our two-hour journey to the Ger Camp.
 It was a scary ride in the dark, where we stopped at the driver’s backyard and where a small boy jumped into the hold of the van for the rest of the journey.

 Day 11: Hiking in Orkhon Valley

 I highly recommend staying in a ger camp in the beautiful Orkhon Valley.
-There’s nothing like a pleasant hike through the beautiful forest to reach the Tuvkhon Monastery and to see the surrounding area.
+There’s nothing like a pleasant hike through the beautiful forest to reach the Tuvkhon Monastery and see the surrounding area.
 Pure bliss.